mylonics/zephyr-ide/docs/MANUAL.md

 ```

 ## Sharing your Code
-Sharing you code to other users is best done when the workspace is set up as local.
-The reason for this is that the settings.json file may be committed.
-In general you should commit everything in your workspace folder, except for build directories, .venv, and external.
+In general you should commit everything in your workspace folder, except for build directories, .venv, .vscode/compile_commands.json and external.
+A .gitignore is automatically generated that should exclude the relevant files.
+Settings.json and launch.json may be committed on a case by case basis depending on user descretion.
 If you are trying to share a non-local workspace then committing settings.json, is not advisable as some variables may change.
 Unfortunately, VSCode does not provide a way for having user specific settings/configurations per workspace.
 See this [issue](https://github.com/Microsoft/vscode/issues/15909) on the VSCode repo.
 You can also try to use a code-workspace.json file to help manage projects across different machines.